MakoNZ/BookGrab/README.md

 ## Features

-- Simple search interface for MyAnonyMouse's extensive book collection
+- Simple search interface for MyAnonaMouse's extensive book collection
 - Display search results with book details (title, author, format, length for audiobooks)
-- Download books directly to your Transmission client with a single click
+- Download books directly to your qBittorrent client with a single click
 - Separate download paths for audiobooks and ebooks (I send my audiobooks to the directory scanned by AudioBookshelf and the ebooks I send to the directory scanned by Calibre-Web)
 - Light and dark mode support
 - Minimal setup and configuration